lewishamulton/simple_mono_synth/README.md

 If you download a copy of JUCE (https://juce.com/) and the source code then you can compile the code yourself locally and use it in any DAW (**however** I've only tested the mono synth in Ableton Live).
 Due to the version of JUCE framework I'm using I can't compile/distribute binaries of the software.

+## To be Added

+- LaGrange Interpolation for the digital delay effect for an improved sound to the effect
+- Refactoring of PluginProcessor and SynthVoice class so the FX section is not 'piped through' SynthVoice and is conceptually seperate to the code that generates the standard synth sound.
+- Refactoring component code so less hardcoded pixel values of components are used.
+Consider switching to JUCE flexbox for a resizable window.